Levintsky/topcoder/python/leetcode/Bit.md

 # Bit Operation

 ## Array of Bit
-- Typical questions:
 - LC-201: Bitwise AND of Numbers Range
-	- LC-421: Maximum XOR of Two Numbers in an Array
+- **LC-421**: Maximum XOR of Two Numbers in an Array
+    - Prefix potentials:
+    - Trie:
 - LC-751: IP to CIDR

 ## Bit Op
-- Typical questions:
-	- LC-37:.
-Sum of Two Integers (without + and -)
+- LC-37: Sum of Two Integers (without + and -)

 ## Encode as Bit for faster Operation
-- Typical questions:
-	- LC-318: Maximum Product of Word Lengths
+- **LC-318**: Maximum Product of Word Lengths
+- **1072**: Flip Columns For Maximum Number of Equal Rows

 ## Summary
 Wiki